 The new digitally evolving world has created economic and technological shifts that have fundamentally changed how customers behave.
-Customer expectation in the digital economy has changed, and businesses must evolve and adapt to this new expectation to connect and sell to customers.
+Customer expectation in the digital economy has changed, and businesses must evolve and adapt to this new marketing strategy to connect and sell to customers.

-In a previous post, we explored how customers researching habits before making a purchased has changed in the new digital landscape.
+In a previous post, we explored how customers researching habits before making a purchase has changed in the new digital landscape.
 Here are two more ways that customer expectation has changed in the digital economy:

 CHOICE OF USE OVER OWNERSHIP

 The past decade has seen a dramatic shift in customer mindset from ownership to “usership”.
 People are not as interested in filling their homes with physical goods anymore.
 They do not want to deal with upfront costs, the hassles of storage and maintenance and the frustration of obsolescence.
 People are owning less but using more and more services.

-The Harris Group, a company that’s known for its insights on consumer sentiment, recently surveyed more than 13,000 adults in 12 countries around the world.
+The Harris Group, a company that is known for its insights on consumer sentiment, recently surveyed more than 13,000 adults in 12 countries around the world.
 And they discovered some interesting trends.
 Nearly three-quarters of adults believe that in the future, people will subscribe to more services and own fewer physical products.

 More than 70% of adults have subscription services, up from roughly 50% five years ago.
 And overall, a third of adults (34%) believe they will be using even more subscription services two years from now.